AutoToM

 Automated Bayesian Inverse Planning

 Hypothesis Sampling.
-Conventional BIP assumes a maually defined hypothesis space as well as hypothesis representation for each latent mental variable.
+Conventional BIP assumes a manually defined hypothesis space as well as hypothesis representation for each latent mental variable.
 Our hypothesis sampling module instead leverages an LLM to propose only a small set of quality hypotheses for each latent variable, conditioned on observable variables and their values extracted from the context.
 We further apply hypothesis reduction to eliminate unlikely hypotheses and reduce the hypothesis space.

 Bayesian Inference.
-We estimate each local conditional in the BToM model using an LLM.
+We estimate each local conditional in the agent model using an LLM.
 After marginalizing the joint distribution over non-target latent variables, we then produce the posterior probabilities of the target variable in the query.
-We greatly generalize prior methods by enabling any ToM inference based on any BToM model structure, simultaneously considering multiple non-target latent variables and supporting arbitrary levels of recursion for high-order ToM inference.
+We greatly generalize prior methods by enabling any ToM inference based on any agent model structure, simultaneously considering multiple non-target latent variables and supporting arbitrary levels of recursion for high-order ToM inference.

 Automated Bayesian Inverse Planning

-Automated Model Discovery
+Automated Agent Model Discovery

-Prior works on Bayesian inverse planning rely on manually designed BToM models, which limits their applicability to domain-specific scenarios.
-In contrast, the Automated Model Discovery component automatically proposes a model and dynamically adjusts it to ensure both the effectiveness of the model—confidently inferring agents' mental states—and the efficiency of the inference by minimizing model complexity.
+Prior works on Bayesian inverse planning rely on manually designed agent models, which limits their applicability to domain-specific scenarios.
+In contrast, the Automated Agent Model Discovery component automatically proposes a model and dynamically adjusts it to ensure both the effectiveness of the model—confidently inferring agents' mental states—and the efficiency of the inference by minimizing model complexity.

 Information Extraction.
 The information extraction module processes the given context to identify the values of observable variables, including states, actions, and utterances, organized along a timeline.
 When there are multiple agents, we first identify whose mental state the question is asking about, and then construct the timesteps based on its actions.

 Initial Model Proposal.
-We employ an LLM to propose an initial BToM model tailored to the available information and the query.
+We employ an LLM to propose an initial agent model tailored to the available information and the query.
 Following this model, we conduct §automated Bayesian inverse planning.
 If the model utility exceeds a threshold, we accept the inference result as the final answer.
 Otherwise, we use the model utility to guide model adjustments.

 Model Adjustment.
-We iteratively adjust the proposed model by considering two types of model adjustments: variable adjustment and timestep adjustment (Figure 3).
+We iteratively adjust the proposed model by considering two types of model adjustments: variable adjustment and timestep adjustment (Figure 4).

 Variable Adjustment.
 We refine the model structure at a specific timestep by iteratively introducing new, relevant latent variables into the model to address uncertainty in the inference.
 For each adjustment, we compute the updated model utility and accept the modification that offers the biggest increase in utility.

 Timestep Adjustment.
-If the model utility remains low and no significant improvements can be achieved through variable adjustment given the current timesteps \( t_s:t \), we may need to incorporate an additional timestep, \( t_s-1 \), to provide more context for the inference.
+If the model utility remains low and no significant improvements can be achieved through variable adjustment given the current timesteps \( t_s:t \), we may incorporate an additional timestep, \( t_s-1 \), to provide more context for the inference.
 When we add one more timestep, we first apply the model structure in the initial model proposal, and then conduct variable adjustments for this new timestep as well.

 Model Adjustment